Batch Files to Open and Close Flight Simulator

 What is a Batch File

-A batch file is a script file that stores commands to be executed in a serial order.
+A batch file is a script file that stores commands to be executed in a sequential order.
 It helps automate routine tasks without requiring user input or intervention.
-Some common applications of batch files include loading programs, running multiple processes or performing repetitive actions in a sequence in the system.
+Some common applications of batch files include loading and closing programs, running multiple processes or performing repetitive sequential actions.

 Also known as a batch job, a batch file is a text file created in Notepad or some other text editor.
 A batch file bundles or packages a set of commands into a single file in serial order.
 Without a batch file these commands would have to be presented one at a time to the system from a keyboard.